martintran23/getweather/README.md

 ###  3. Run App Locally
 In one terminal, in the backend directory, run the command "python app.py" to deploy the backend on Flask.
-Then in another terminal, in the frontend directory, run the command "npm run dev" to deploy the front end on Vercel.
+Then in another terminal, in the frontend directory, run the command "npm run dev" to deploy the front end on Next.js.

 ```bash
 python app.py